-I, (name), on assuming the office of tutor of Thomas Aquinas College, promise that I shall always preserve communion with the Catholic Church whether in the words I speak or in the way I act.
+I, (Name), in assuming the office of tutor at Thomas Aquinas College, promise that in my words and in my actions I shall always preserve communion with the Catholic Church.

-In carrying out my charge, which is committed to me in the name of the Church, I shall preserve the deposit of faith in its entirety, hand it on faithfully and make it shine forth.
-As a result, whatsoever teachings are contrary I shall shun.
+In fulfilling the charge entrusted to me in the name of the Church, I shall hold fast to the deposit of faith in its entirety; I shall faithfully hand it on and explain it, and I shall avoid any teachings contrary to it.

-I shall follow and foster the common discipline of the whole Church and shall look after the observance of all ecclesiastical laws, especially those which are contained in the Code of Canon Law.
+I shall follow and foster the common discipline of the entire Church and I shall maintain the observance of all ecclesiastical laws, especially those contained in the Code of Canon Law.

-With Christian obedience I shall associate myself with what is expressed by the holy Shepherds as authentic Doctors and Teachers of the Faith or established by them as the Church’s rulers.
-And I shall faithfully assist diocesan bishops so that apostolic activity, to be exercised by the mandate and in the name of the Church, is carried out in the communion of the same Church.
+With Christian obedience I shall follow what the Bishops, as authentic doctors and teachers of the faith, declare, or what they, as those who govern the Church, establish.
+I shall also faithfully assist the diocesan Bishops, so that the apostolic activity, exercised in the name and by mandate of the Church, may be carried out in communion with the Church.

-I, (name), with firm faith believe and profess everything that is contained in the symbol of faith: namely, I believe in one God, the Father, the Almighty, maker of heaven and earth, of all that is seen and unseen.
-I believe in one Lord, Jesus Christ, the only Son of God, eternally begotten of the Father, God from God, Light from Light, true God from true God, begotten, not made, one in Being with the Father.
-Through Him all things were made.
-For us men and for our salvation He came down from heaven: By the power of the Holy Spirit, He was born of the Virgin Mary, and became man.
-For our sake He was crucified under Pontius Pilate; He suffered, died and was buried.
-On the third day He rose again in fulfillment of the Scriptures; He ascended into heaven and is seated at the right hand of the Father.
-He will come again in glory to judge the living and the dead, and His kingdom will have no end.
-I believe in the Holy Spirit, the Lord, the giver of life, Who proceeds from the Father and the Son.
-With the Father and the Son He is worshipped and glorified.
-He has spoken through the Prophets.
-I believe in the one holy catholic and apostolic Church.
-I acknowledge one baptism for the forgiveness of sins.
-I look for the resurrection of the dead, and the life of the world to come.
+I believe in one God, the Father almighty, maker of heaven and earth, of all things visible and invisible.
+I believe in one Lord Jesus Christ, the Only Begotten Son of God, born of the Father before all ages.
+God from God, Light from Light, true God from true God, begotten, not made, consubstantial with the Father; through him all things were made.
+For us men and for our salvation he came down from heaven, and by the Holy Spirit was incarnate of the Virgin Mary, and became man.
+For our sake he was crucified under Pontius Pilate, he suffered death and was buried, and rose again on the third day in accordance with the Scriptures.
+He ascended into heaven and is seated at the right hand of the Father.
+He will come again in glory to judge the living and the dead and his kingdom will have no end.
+I believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son, who with the Father and the Son is adored and glorified, who has spoken through the prophets.
+I believe in one, holy, catholic and apostolic Church.
+I confess one baptism for the forgiveness of sins and I look forward to the resurrection of the dead and the life of the world to come.
 Amen.

-What is more, I adhere with religious submission of will and intellect to the teachings which either the Roman pontiff or the college of bishops enunciate when they exercise the authentic Magisterium even if they proclaim those teachings in an act that is not definitive.
+Moreover, I adhere with religious submission of will and intellect to the teachings which either the Roman Pontiff or the College of Bishops enunciate when they exercise their authentic Magisterium, even if they do not intend to proclaim these teachings by a definitive act.